Medically reviewed by Drugs.com. Last updated on Aug 14, 2020.

 Store at 25°C (77°F); excursions permitted to 15°C to 30°C (59°F to 86°F); do not freeze.
 Do not store multiple-dose vials for >28 days after first use.

-5-ASA Derivatives: May enhance the adverse/toxic effect of Heparin (Low Molecular Weight).
+5-Aminosalicylic Acid Derivatives: May enhance the adverse/toxic effect of Heparins (Low Molecular Weight).
 Specifically, the risk for bleeding/bruising may be increased.
 Monitor therapy

-Aliskiren: Heparin (Low Molecular Weight) may enhance the hyperkalemic effect of Aliskiren.
+Aliskiren: Heparins (Low Molecular Weight) may enhance the hyperkalemic effect of Aliskiren.
 Monitor therapy

-Angiotensin II Receptor Blockers: Heparin (Low Molecular Weight) may enhance the hyperkalemic effect of Angiotensin II Receptor Blockers.
+Angiotensin II Receptor Blockers: Heparins (Low Molecular Weight) may enhance the hyperkalemic effect of Angiotensin II Receptor Blockers.
 Monitor therapy

-Antithrombin: May enhance the anticoagulant effect of Heparin (Low Molecular Weight).
+Antithrombin: May enhance the anticoagulant effect of Heparins (Low Molecular Weight).
 Monitor therapy

 Apixaban: May enhance the anticoagulant effect of Anticoagulants.
 Refer to separate drug interaction content and to full drug monograph content regarding use of apixaban with vitamin K antagonists (eg, warfarin, acenocoumarol) during anticoagulant transition and bridging periods.
 Avoid combination

-Canagliflozin: Heparin (Low Molecular Weight) may enhance the hyperkalemic effect of Canagliflozin.
+Bromperidol: May enhance the adverse/toxic effect of Anticoagulants.
 Monitor therapy

 Collagenase (Systemic): Anticoagulants may enhance the adverse/toxic effect of Collagenase (Systemic).
 Specifically, the risk of injection site bruising and/or bleeding may be increased.
 Monitor therapy